Investing for Muslims in Canada

 Grant Example

 You put in $2,500 for the year.
-The government adds a $500 grant (CESG) for free into the account instantly.
+The government adds a $500 grant (CESG) for free into the account.

 Official CRA RESP Guide →